MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ### How preorder functionality works

-When an order is created in Intelligent Order Management, if the order contains products that are marked as **Preorder eligible** and have a **Launch date**, then those lines in the sales order are updated to a **Status Reason** of **Preorder Hold**.
+When an order is created in Intelligent Order Management, if the order contains products that are marked as **Preorder eligible** and have a launch date, then those lines in the sales order are updated to a status reason of **Preorder Hold**.

 The sales order line gets updated with the product launch date as defined in the prerequisite settings.

 ![Sales order line with preorder hold status and and launch date highlighted](media/PreOrderHold.png)

-Once a product is preordered, a background job will run automatically to trigger an inventory check based on the launch date to determine if the order lines can be moved to subsequent fulfillment.
+Once a product is preordered, a background job will automatically run that triggers an inventory check based on the launch date to determine if the order lines can be moved to subsequent fulfillment.
 Intelligent Order Management will determine from the orchestration if inventory check should be triggered independently or triggered through the fulfillment and returns optimization process.

 If an inventory check fails and no inventory is found, then the order lines will be updated to a status of **Backorder Hold**.